edgedb/edgedb/docs/guides/auth/email_password.rst

 value for the duration of the flow.
 One way to accomplish this bit of state is to use an HttpOnly cookie when the browser makes a request to the server for this value, which you can then use to retrieve it from the cookie store at the end of the flow.
-Take this ``verifier`` string, and then hash it with SHA256, and then base64url encode the resulting string.
+Take this ``verifier`` string, hash it with SHA256, and then base64url encode the resulting string.
 This new string is called the ``challenge``.

 .. lint-off